WeCanCodeIT/WCCI-PartTime-SummerFall-Cle/README.md

 In order to pass the course, you must receive a grade of 70% or higher averaged over all graded material.

-## Projects

-Projects are graded by WCCI staff.
-Projects are typically worth 100 points.
-90 points of each project will be determined by the tasks that are completed, with attempts resulting in partial credit for a given task.
-The final 10 points of each project are determined by overall code quality, including code readability, proper variable names, and comments when necessary.

 ## Submission Policy

-Students are required to submit all projects using the submission form provided by the instructors.
-If a student's project is not submitted through the submission form, despite completion, it will maintain a status of not turned in or incomplete, and received point deductions based on the late and incomplete project policy.
-Any project that is turned in and does not run (i.e. turned in with build errors) will be returned to the student for resubmission and receive point deductions for any lateness that may occur.
+Students are required to submit all *assignments using the submission method provided by the instructors.
+If a student's assignment is not submitted using the proper submission method, despite completion, it will maintain a status of not turned in or incomplete, and receive point deductions based on the late and incomplete assignment policy.
+Any assignment that is turned in and does not run (i.e. turned in with build errors) will be returned to the student for resubmission and receive point deductions for any lateness that may occur.

+*Assignments can include all graded material

 ### Regarding late and incomplete projects, We Can Code IT’s policy is as follows:
 * For each day after the project is due, the grade will automatically be deducted by 10 percentage points of the maximum possible score.